 What You Need to Know

-Nine ACGME-approved training positions; three per year of training.
+12 ACGME-approved training positions; four per year of training.

-The Memorial Tournament NICU has 114 beds and is a level IV unit with approximately 1,000 admissions per year.
+The Nationwide Children's Hospital NICU has 130 beds and is a level IV unit with approximately 1,000 admissions per year.

 The OSU NICU has 49 beds and is a Level III unit with a high-risk delivery service managed by Maternal-Fetal Medicine and has approximately 4500 deliveries per year with 900 NICU admissions.